 In a mixing bowl, cream the sugar.
 Add the butter and cream until smooth.
 Add the flour, salt, and lavender, and mix until a soft, pliable dough forms.

-Roll the dough into small teaspoon-sized balls and press onto a cookie sheet (or into a mini muffin top pan).
+Roll the dough into small teaspoon-sized balls and press onto a cookie sheet (we used a macaron pan to ensure that we'd get even, flat circles).
 Gently pat the dough into a flat circle.

 Take the strawberries and slice them into very thin slices.
 Gently pull any green portion off of the top of the strawberry slices.
 They should resemble little hearts.
 Place one slice of strawberry on each cookie.
 Sprinkle with just a dash of additional sugar.